frederic-perez/AmE-dictionary/dictionary.md

 __lei__ _n_ A Polynesian garland of flowers.
 __length__ _He staged a prolonged rally to run down Bodemeister by 1/2 lengths in the 138th Run for the Roses._
 __lenient__
-__lest__ :two: _Conjuction Formal_ __1__ With the intention of preventing (something undesirable); to avoid the risk of. _He spent whole days in his room, wearing headphones lest he disturb anyone._ __2__ (after a clause indicating fear) because of the possibility of something undesirable happening; in case. _Syn_ in case, just in case, for fear that, in order to avoid _She sat up late worrying lest he be murdered on the way home._
+__lest__ :three: _Conjuction Formal_ __1__ With the intention of preventing (something undesirable); to avoid the risk of. _He spent whole days in his room, wearing headphones lest he disturb anyone._ __2__ (after a clause indicating fear) because of the possibility of something undesirable happening; in case. _Syn_ in case, just in case, for fear that, in order to avoid _She sat up late worrying lest he be murdered on the way home._
 __letter jacket__ A jacket traditionally worn by high school and college students in the United States to represent school and team pride as well as to display personal awards earned in athletics, academics or activities.
 __leveled__
 __levied__